 SSW Type 1, entry-level ¥175,000–¥200,000 ¥200,000–¥240,000

-Annual income for SSW Type 1 caregivers typically ranges from ¥2.5 million to ¥3.5 million.
-After earning 介護福祉士 certification and transitioning to 介護 visa status, annual income often reaches ¥3.5 million to ¥4.8 million+.
+Annual income for SSW Type 1 caregivers may fall around ¥2.5 million to ¥3.5 million depending on region, facility type, night shifts, and allowances.
+After earning Certified Care Worker certification and transitioning to Care visa status, income can increase to around ¥3.5 million to ¥4.8 million+, but actual annual income varies significantly by employer, role, qualifications, and shift pattern.

 Salary Structure Breakdown